ironbar/aimo/docs/modeling/Iteration_02_MATH_dataset.md

 - [ ] What is the effect of temperature?
 - [ ] Does quantization affect to speed and accuracy?
 Currently measuring on Kaggle.
 - [ ] Compare all the prompts -> How good are forum's prompts on my evaluation?
+- [ ] What if I use markdown section in the prompt?
 - [ ] Can I improve my LB score by using more repetitions with P100 gpu?
 - [x] How much time is saved by saving the kv values?